vamsiviswanadha/integration-packaging/tutorials/L2_Switch/README.md

 Steps required to install Vagrant.

 Step 1.
-Open the terminal on your Ubuntu OS.
+Open the terminal on your machine.

 Step 2.
-We first need to install VirtualBox.
+Install VirtualBox.
 Type in the following command.

     sudo apt-get install virtualbox